Gustavo Cuéllar

-Gustavo Leonardo Cuéllar Gallegos (born 14 October 1992) is a Colombian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Grêmio and the Colombia national team.
+Gustavo Leonardo Cuéllar Gallegos (born 14 October 1992) is a Colombian professional footballer who plays as a defensive midfielder for Categoría Primera A club Deportivo Cali and the Colombia national team.

-Career
+Club career

 Deportivo Cali

 Cuéllar began playing for the Deportivo Cali youth setup and made his professional debut in 2009.
 He scored his first professional goal in the first match of the 2013 Categoría Primera A season Apertura tournament against Once Caldas.
-It was the winning goal of a 2-1 victory.
+It was the winning goal of a 2–1 victory.
 Cuéllar formed a key part of the 2013 squad that finished runners-up in 2013 Torneo Finalización, losing in the finals to Atlético Nacional.

 Junior (loan)

 Cuéllar was loaned to Atlético Junior from mid-2014 to mid-2016.
 Junior were eliminated in the round-robin stage of the 2014 Torneo Finalización.
 With the arrival of Alexis Mendoza as manager in 2015 Cuéllar established himself as one of the team's best players, participating in nearly 50 matches.